Luis-Nobrega/OOM-Mapping-layers/README.md

 To be more precise, reduce the value by (maybe to 160-170) but be careful as this might also start blocking land areas.

 ## Land mask and labels
-These are done separately and require fine-tunning.
+These are done separately and require fine-tuning.
-Given the data format (RGB) and not intensity, the label had to be added as a separate **JPEG** in "jet" colorscale.
-For more info, email one of the contributers at OOM/ARDITI.
+Given the data format (RGB) and not intensity, the label had to be added as a separate **JPEG** in the "jet" colour scale.
+For more info, email one of the contributors at OOM/ARDITI.

 ## Sentinel 2 images
 True Colour image